Employees of Augsburg College, along with all registered students, are eligible to apply to the following funds.

 Very much in line with Augsburg’s historic relationship with the Nobel Peace Prize Forum and its goal to “inspire peacemaking through celebrating the work of Nobel Peace Prize laureates,” this fund will enable us to further integrate peacemaking across all aspects of the College.

-Proposals for the first round of funding from the PFAP can be made beginning immediately and will be accepted until January 17, 2014.
+Proposals for the first round of funding from the PFAP can be made beginning immediately and will be accepted until January 16, 2015.
 Proposals will be reviewed by the Augsburg College President Pribbenow and Sabo Professor Emeritus Garry Hesser.
-Final first-round funding decisions will be announced by February 1, 2014.
+Final first-round funding decisions will be announced in February.

 To apply for funding from the PFAP, send a brief proposal (not to exceed two pages) to Barbara Gaiser (firstname.lastname@example.org) in the President’s office.
 The proposal should include: